Upward Arrow Icon - Navigation

 TL;DR 🕒

-A well-crafted GTM Deck for Tech companies is a gateway to funding, market success, and sustainable growth.
-It should clearly outline your target audience, including your ideal customer unique value proposition, competitive landscape, sales and marketing strategies, and include a market strategy slide in the distribution plans.
-Taking inspiration from success stories of startups today must blend real problem-solving with strategic storytelling in every GTM pitch deck slide.
+An excellently constructed GTM Deck for Tech companies is like a key to unlocking a treasure of funding, market success, and sustainable growth.
+It must be very clear about your target audience, particularly your ideal customer, and your unique value proposition.
+Also, the competitive landscape, sales, and marketing strategies should be included along with the market strategy slide in the distribution plans.
+Borrowing a leaf from the success stories of startups nowadays must combine actual problem-solving with strategic storytelling in every GTM pitch deck slide.

-When Notion launched, it wasn’t just another productivity tool.
+When Notion was launched, it was more than just another addition to the long list of productivity tools.

-By 2023, Notion surpassed 30 million users and unlike many startups, they grew without burning piles of VC cash [1].
+By the beginning of 2023, there were over 30 million people on Notion, and unlike most startups, they could do it without raising piles of VC capital.

-Their GTM approach was refreshingly clear: make a tool that people love, give them ways to share it, and let product-led growth take the wheel.
+Their GTM model was plain and uncomplicated: create a product people would love, provide them the means to share it, and then the product-led growth would take its course.

 Want to know about our GTM Strategy?